Hernia Surgery In Singapore

 Dr Thng Yongxian is an experienced MOH-accredited general surgeon with focused expertise in ventral hernia surgery, including laparoscopic and keyhole techniques that support quicker recovery and minimal scarring.
 To date, he has performed more than 6,000 procedures across general and abdominal wall surgery.

-Dr Thng Yongxian is a dual fellowship-trained hepatopancreatobiliary (HPB) and general surgeon and an experienced hernia surgeon providing hernia surgery in Singapore.
+Dr Thng Yongxian is a fellowship-trained hepatopancreatobiliary (HPB) and general surgeon and an experienced hernia surgeon providing hernia surgery in Singapore.
 Over his career, he has performed a wide range of patient-centered hernia treatment options, including laparoscopic hernia repair (also known as keyhole hernia surgery or minimally invasive hernia surgery) for conditions like inguinal hernia treatment and ventral hernia surgery.

 He first honed his subspecialty expertise in HPB surgery at the Department of Hepatopancreatobiliary Surgery, Singapore General Hospital, before completing a clinical fellowship in minimally invasive HPB laparoscopic surgery at Seoul National University Hospital in South Korea.
 This specialist training provides a deep understanding of complex abdominal anatomy, often placing surgeons with this background among the more experienced hernia surgeons in Singapore for complex or recurrent cases.
 His surgical experience spans both public institutions such as the National University Health System as well as private hospitals including Mount Elizabeth, Gleneagles, and Mount Alvernia Hospital.